-The main characters,the Eternals, are abstract ideas incarnated in human-like bodies and flawed as much as mankind.
-The author represents them mixing classical features with modern traits, frequently reversing common stereotypes.
+The main characters, the Eternals, are abstract ideas incarnated in human-like bodies and flawed as much as mankind.
+The author represents them by mixing classical features with modern traits, frequently reversing common stereotypes.
 Dream or Sandman, the protagonist, is the embodiment of dreams and also the Morpheus of Greek mythology.
-And yet, he is all but dreamy, as he is depicted as an arrogant, serious guy who often inspires fear.
+And yet, he is all but dreamy, as he is depicted as an arrogant, earnest guy who often inspires fear.
 His sister Death, instead, is a gracious lady, always cheerful.
 She even visits every person at the moment of their birth.
 A stark contrast to the banality of the Grim Reaper.
-And, moreover, why not?
+After all, why not?
 Why can’t Death try to be as least scary as possible?
 To be a companion who guides souls on their scariest journey?

-The comic plays with the concepts of the old brought back to the new.
+The story plays with revisiting what is part of the past from a contemporary perspective.
 The reader will find Calliope locked in the closet of a writer who takes advantage of her sexually, for inspiration.
 Lucifer who, tired of being a pawn in God’s game, renounces his kingdom to open a club in Los Angeles.
 A premise that will inspire the Lucifer comic and the famous TV series.

 Sandman and the value of telling stories

 But Gaiman’s usage of literary and mythological references probably finds its apexes in the World’s End arc.
-A Chaucerian story where various travelers struck by a storm finds themselves seeking asylum at a strange inn.
-Inside there, the reader will meet very different creatures: centaurs, fairies, living deads.
+A Chaucerian story where various travelers struck by a storm find themselves seeking asylum at a strange inn.
+Inside there, the reader will meet very different creatures: centaurs, fairies, and the living dead.
 Each of them is allowed to rest, eat and drink.
 In return, they just have to tell a story.
 As Stephen King says in his introduction to the volume: